kasper/phoenix/API.md

 ### Phoenix

-- `start` triggered once when Phoenix has started and the context is ready, the callback function receives no arguments
+- `start` triggered once when Phoenix has started and the context is ready

 ### Screen

-- `screensDidChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured, the callback function receives no arguments
+- `screensDidChange` triggered when screens (i.e. displays) are added, removed, or dynamically reconfigured

 ### Space

-- `spaceDidChange`, triggered when the active space has changed, the callback function receives no arguments
+- `spaceDidChange`, triggered when the active space has changed

 ### App

-All of the following app events receive the corresponding `App`-instance as the only argument for the callback function.
+All of the following app events receive the corresponding `App`-instance as the first argument for the callback function.

 - `appDidLaunch` triggered when an app has launched
 - `appDidTerminate` triggered when an app has terminated